 Instead of offering one emerging media major in one department, Ball State seeks to integrate emerging media experiences across the curriculum.
 Here, we highlight a handful of programs that are leading the way in emerging-media integration.

-Animation: The Department of Art provides undergraduate and graduate level instruction
+Animation: The School of Art provides undergraduate and graduate level instruction

 on the latest 2D and 3D animation techniques as well as industry-standard

 Computer Science: Students in computer science have a variety of

 elective options, ranging from database management and interactive web sites to

 Digital Fabrication: The College of Architecture and Planning (CAP) offers immersive experiences and certificate programs that link cutting-edge industrial computer technology with architectural design and connect students with industry professionals.

 Digital Media Minor: The digital media minor combines writing, video, and sound to create new forms of storytelling that are applicable to a wide array of majors.
 Faculty represent the Departments of Communication Studies, Journalism, and Telecommunications, and the Schools of Art and Music.

 in visual and digital literacy, inquiry and simulations in educational

 computing, instructional design, curriculum integration of technology,